Please use this identifier to cite or link to this item: https://wslhd.intersearch.com.au/wslhdjspui/handle/1/9658

 Issue Date: 2024

-Citation: Muscle & Nerve 69(6):653-669, 2024
+Citation: Muscle and Nerve.
+69(6):653-669, 2024 Jun

 Abstract: Electrodiagnostic studies (EDx) are frequently performed in the diagnostic evaluation of peripheral nerve disorders.
 There is increasing interest in the use of newer, alternative diagnostic modalities, in particular imaging, either to complement or replace established EDx protocols.
 However, the evidence to support this approach has not been expansively reviewed.
 In this paper, diagnostic performance data from studies of EDx and other diagnostic modalities in common peripheral nerve disorders have been analyzed and described, with a focus on radiculopathy, plexopathy, compressive neuropathies, and the important neuropathy subtypes of Guillain-Barre syndrome, chronic inflammatory demyelinating polyradiculoneuropathy (CIDP), vasculitic neuropathy and diabetic neuropathy.
 Overall EDx retains its place as a primary diagnostic modality in the evaluated peripheral nerve disorders.
 Magnetic resonance imaging and ultrasound have developed important complementary diagnostic roles in compressive and traumatic neuropathies and atypical CIDP, but their value is more limited in other neuropathy subtypes.
 Identification of hourglass constriction in nerves of patients with neuralgic amyotrophy may have therapeutic implications.
 Investigation of radiculopathy is confounded by poor correlation between clinical features and imaging findings and the lack of a diagnostic gold standard.
 There is a need to enhance the literature on the utility of these newer diagnostic modalities.